menglongguo/website/_projects/Art.md

 *Campanile when Blue*
 ![Campanile when Blue](/website/assets/images/1CampMIXdarker.jpg)
 Once a while, the Campanile Tower is showered in blue light for festival events.
-This was my attempt to capture the sight in colored pencil (done in freshman year of college).
+This was my attempt to capture the sight in colored pencil (done in freshman year).

 *3D Printed Art*
 ![3d Art 2](/website/assets/images/13dArt2.JPG)